 A computer security incident response team (CSIRT) can help mitigate the impact of security threats to any organization.
 As cyber threats grow in number and sophistication, building a security team dedicated to incident response (IR) is a necessary reality.

-In this blog we discuss how to organize and manage a CSIRT and offer tips to make your incident response team more effective.
-First, let’s define the role and scope of your CSIRT team, consider beginning by following a four-step process to help organize and manage your team.
+In this blog, we discuss how to organize and manage a CSIRT and offer tips for making your IR team more effective.
+First, let’s define the role and scope of your CSIRT.
+Consider beginning by following the four-step process shown below to help organize and manage your team.

 What is a CSIRT?